lpgera/dirigera/README.md

 })

-// low level method to set attributes, use device type specific apis if possible await client.devices.setAttributes({
+// low level method to set attributes, use device type specific apis if possible
+// some attributes may not be combined with each other and require separate setAttributes calls await client.devices.setAttributes({
   id: 'YOUR_DEVICE_ID',
   attributes: {